We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - oral steroids or steroid shots to reduce inflammation

-Those who are less active may prefer a joint replacement.
-A person should discuss all of their options with a doctor to ensure they understand the risks involved with surgery.
+A person should discuss all of their options with a doctor to ensure they understand the risks the surgery involves.